Research

 The larvae of benthic invertebrates behave actively in ways that can alter their transport in oceanic currents and contribute to their settlement into suitable habitat on the seafloor.
 We study these behaviors in the laboratory, using high-speed video synchronously with Particle Image Velocimetry (PIV) to distinguish the larval behaviors from physical transport.
 A recent project, led by Michelle DiBenedetto, demonstrates the ability of larvae to actively 'surf' turbulence to enhance their transport through the water column (DiBenedetto et al. 2025).

-Parasite Dispersal and Diversity in Patchy, Disturbed Habitats
+Parasite Dispersal and Diversity in Patchy Habitats

 Parasites are important members of most ecosystems, and their abundance and distribution rely on the dispersal of their larval stages between hosts.
 We study how harsh environmental conditions - both natural and anthropogenic - influence parasite dispersal between hosts, and how the life history characteristics of parasites determine their regional persistence in patchy, disturbed habitats such as hydrothermal vents and estuaries.
-These studies, led by graduate student Lauren Dykman, use a combination of field surveys at vents and estuaries and laboratory experiments on parasite larval behavior and transmission.
+These studies, led by JP alum Lauren Dykman, use a combination of field surveys at vents and estuaries and laboratory experiments on parasite larval behavior and transmission.

 Larval Responses to Environmental Cues